-If we run this code, there’s a possibility the spawned thread will be immediately put in the background without getting a chance to run at all.
+If we were allowed to run this code, there’s a possibility the spawned thread will be immediately put in the background without running at all.
 The spawned thread has a reference to v inside, but the main thread immediately drops v, using the drop function we discussed in Chapter 15.
 Then, when the spawned thread starts to execute, v is no longer valid, so a reference to it is also invalid.
 Oh no!

+prod: confirm xref

-To fix the problem in Listing 16-3, we can listen to the advice of the error message:
+To fix the compiler error in Listing 16-3, we can use the error message’s advice:

 help: to force the closure to take ownership of `v` (and any other referenced

-variables), use the `move` keyword, as shown:
+variables), use the `move` keyword

+|

-| let handle = thread::spawn(move || {
+6 | let handle = thread::spawn(move || {

+| ^^^^^^^

-By adding the move keyword before the closure, we force the closure to take ownership of the values it’s using, rather than allowing Rust to infer that it should borrow.
+By adding the move keyword before the closure, we force the closure to take ownership of the values it’s using rather than allowing Rust to infer that it should borrow the values.
 The modification to Listing 16-3 shown in Listing 16-5 will compile and run as we intend:

-Filename: src/main.rs
+src/main.rs

 use std::thread;